-NB.: The proponent applied for change of user to multi-dwelling(flats) as per the provisions of the Physical Planning Act and was granted thus proposed apartments is compliant.
+NB.: The proponent applied for change of use of the land to commercial cum multidwelling(apartments) as per the provisions of the Physical Planning Act and was granted thus proposed apartments is compliant.
 During change of user, public participation is conducted through a notice on the proposed site and a newspaper advertisement.
 The proposed plans have also been submitted to the CGN for approval, all fees paid up and the approval process is ongoing.